-Prescription drugs.
 Quite a few medications can make an older person feel dizzy, weak, or light-headed.
 Painkillers might make your loved one groggy.
 Other drugs can affect their balance.

 Unfortunately, some nursing homes over-medicate residents to make them easier to manage.
 You can check your relative’s medical chart to see if the nursing home might have medicated them incorrectly and contributed to their fall.

-Transferring the patient from bed to wheelchair, toilet chair, walker, or standing and back to bed.
+Falls may occur when transferring the patient from bed to wheelchair, toilet chair, walker, or standing and back to bed.
 Transfers are one of the higher-risk situations for falls in a nursing home.
 When a staff member assists an older person to get in and out of bed, many things can go wrong, such as:

 - The staff member lacks the physical strength to transfer the patient safely.

 - The staff member does not have sufficient training and experience in proper transfer techniques.

 - The transfer is not done correctly, despite having the training and physical ability to do so.

 - The nursing home is understaffed, and a resident who was tired of waiting for help tried to transfer by themselves.

 Bathrooms are the sites of many falls.
 When the resident gets in and out of the shower or bathtub, or on and off of the toilet, they can slip or lose their balance and fall.